effml68477/Google-Analytics-Customer-Revenue-Prediction/README.md

 silver medal

-Process the time series data based on the moving block bootstrap like work and xgboost regression model
+Process the time series data with the moving block bootstrap like work and xgboost regression model